venicegeo/bf-api/README.md

 ### 3. Set up your environment variables

-Connect to the virtual machine and navigate to the source repository:

-    $ vagrant ssh
-    $ cd /vagrant

 > If you are using an instance of the `bf-api` repository that already was set up to run without vagrant, you will need to re-build your development environment variables.
 Clear them by running: